 Many do not.

 There are also licensing issues within the United States which are a puzzling and ever-changing array of confusing laws, allowances, or in some cases, no guidelines at all.
 This varies from state to state.
-And these laws don’t disappear when a professional labels what they do “coaching.”
 Your license dominates over the name you give your services.

-Couples Therapy Inc. soon have clinicians licensed in over 23 states in the USA, nationally and Internationally practicing marriage counseling across 19 time zones.
+Couples Therapy Inc. has clinicians licensed in many states across the USA, nationally and Internationally.
+We practice marriage counseling across 19 time zones.

 In addition, while most insurance companies will cover “telehealth” sessions, few insurance companies cover couples therapy.
 Those that do typically have a firm cap on the number of sessions they allow, before requiring that the professional label one or both parties with a mental illness.